renderdraw/docs/getstarted/relationships/setup-of-relationships.md

 Lets prove this by adding a 3D interaction onto multiple record types Lightning pages.
 Then we'll update the filename reference and display the results on all references.

 ## Add 3D Drawing Field to objects
+Our primary purpose for this exercise is to visualize products, so we will start there.

 You can create lookup fields to related objects for a simple
 ![create_lookup_field_for_asset_1.png](/create_lookup_field_for_asset_1.png)